ElektraInitiative/libelektra/doc/tutorials/notifications.md

 notifications.
 A wrapper for I/O operations allows asynchronous notification processing by compatible plugins.
-The I/O-wrapper consists of an *interface* used by transport plugins and a *binding* which implements the actual I/O management functions for a specific I/O management library.
+The I/O wrapper consists of an *interface* used by transport plugins and multiple implementations of that interface called *I/O bindings*.
+A I/O binding implements the actual I/O management functions for a specific I/O management library.
+Applications typically use one I/O binding but can also use none or multiple I/O bindings.

 Transport plugins exchange notifications via different protocols like D-Bus, Redis and ZeroMQ.